 To allow us to assist you, you will be asked questions concerning employment, insurance, income and family members.
 You must notify the Patient Accounts Office of changes in your financial situation, such as a new job, divorce or new insurance.

 If you do not have health coverage, we expect you to pay your bill in a timely manner.
-If you believe you may be eligible under the hospital/outpatient's financial assistance policy, or if you cannot afford to pay the bill in full, you should contact Brook Lane’s Director of Patient Accounts at 800-342-2992 x1265.
+If you believe you may be eligible under the hospital/outpatient's financial assistance policy, or if you cannot afford to pay the bill in full, you should contact Brook Lane’s Director of Revenue Cycle at 800-342-2992 x1265.

-For amounts more than $10,000, the Director of Patient Accounts and CFO will determine financial needs based on a review of family income and expense levels.
+For amounts more than $10,000, the Director of Revenue Cycle and CFO will determine financial needs based on a review of family income and expense levels.
 Final disposition of all requests for financial assistance will be completed within seven business days of the request and when all information has been received and reviewed.

 If you fail to meet the financial obligations of your bill, you may be referred to a collection agency.
 It is the obligation of patients or their responsible parties to ensure that Brook Lane obtains accurate and complete information.

-Please contact Loreen Harne, Director of Patient Accounts at 800-342-2992 x1265 for specific information on income guidelines or other questions pertaining to financial assistance.
+Please contact Angie Duffey, Patient Accounts Manager at 800-342-2992 x1391 for specific information on income guidelines or other questions pertaining to financial assistance.